MicrosoftDocs/windows-dev-docs/hub/apps/develop/windows-integration/integrate-sharesheet-unpackaged.md

 # Integrate unpackaged apps with Windows Share

-The Windows Share Sheet is a system-provided UI that enables users to share content from your app with other apps.
-The Share Sheet is available in the Windows shell and is accessible from any app that supports sharing.
-It provides a consistent and familiar experience for users, and it's a great way to increase the discoverability of your app.
+This article explains how to integrate unpackaged apps with the **Windows Share** feature.
+The Share feature allows users to share content from one Windows app to another.
+An unpackaged app must be provided with package identity so it can register as a **Share Target**.
+Once registered, the app can receive and process shared files.

 How to onboard an unpackaged app as a Share Target: